iomz/PROVTutorial/README.md

 This is an important design decision behind PROV.
 It always one to interchange provenance between different common web formats.

 ### Querying
-Now that we have a view of the example, let's see what we can acccess.
+Now that we have a view of the example, let's see what we can access.
 Will look at the data flow of the example.
-First, we'll find all the Entity's using SPARQL.
+First, we'll find all the entities using SPARQL.

     $ roqet -i sparql -e 'select ?s where {?s a <http://www.w3.org/ns/prov#Entity>}' -r csv --data primer-example.ttl